alehed/aslutils/readme.md

 Once antlr is installed, this step is easy.
 The dependencies for packaging are: wheel, setuptools and twine (`pip install wheel setuptools twine`)

 After old versions are removed from the dist directory `rm dist/*`, the package needs to be generated with: `python setup.py sdist bdist_wheel --universal`.
 Then it can be uploaded using twine: `twine upload dist/*`.

+#### Release process

+Again, this is only for myself.

+ 1. Decide to do a new release
+ 1. Fully regenerate the documentation and commit the changes
+ 1. Bump the version in setup.py
+ 1. Tag the latest commit and push it
+ 1. Publish the documentation with the provided script
+ 1. Do the step described in packaging